 Aquatic mosses or liverworts also indicate wetlands.
 These plants have no true roots and leaves and are generally found in shaded, moist environments.
 Typically, they appear as a dark, greenish-brown, “shaggy” growth on tree bark or rocks.

-As a regulatory agency of the state, the St. Johns River Water Management District uses its Environmental Resource Permitting (ERP) program as one of its primary tools to make sure that new construction does not harm wetlands or cause flooding or pollute waterways.
-Anyone proposing construction of new facilities, including governmental agencies, developers building new residential or commercial areas, or anyone who wants to fill in wetlands, must have an environmental resource permit.
+As a regulatory agency of the state, the St. Johns River Water Management District uses its Environmental Resource Permitting program as one of its primary tools to make sure that new construction does not reduce the benefits that wetlands provide, cause flooding or pollute waterways.
+Anyone proposing construction of new facilities in wetlands, including governmental agencies, developers building new residential or commercial areas, or anyone who wants to fill in wetlands, may be required to have an environmental resource permit (ERP).

 An ERP is issued for a specific purpose and contains a number of conditions that permit holders must follow.
 Applicants must provide reasonable assurances that their project will not cause adverse “secondary” impacts to water resources due to construction or alteration.
 Examples include boat traffic generated by a proposed dock or wildlife mortality from a permitted highway.